veeto

 Key Takeaways

-• Prohibits businesses from using pricing algorithms that process competitor data to set prices or terms.
+• Prohibits businesses from using pricing algorithms that process competitor data to coordinate prices in the same market.

-• Requires companies to conduct due diligence before using pricing algorithm recommendations.
+• Requires companies to perform due diligence before using pricing algorithm recommendations to avoid penalties.

 Get Involved